 How to Celebrate Midsummer in the Nordics

-Midsummer is a key celebration in the event calendar across Scandinavia and beyond and to mark the occasion, we’ve put together a fun guide to celebrating like a true local.
+The much-anticipated summer solstice happens around the 21st of June every year.
+For those across Scandinavia, midsummer is marked with huge celebrations – to mark the occasion, we’ve put together a fun guide to celebrating like a true local.
 From 3-day parties in Sweden and Finland to low-key jubilees in Norway and quirky superstitions in Iceland, read on to find out how to celebrate the summer solstice in style…

 The Swede’s take Midsummer (or Midsommar) very seriously.
 The weekend celebrations start on a Friday, where locals head to the countryside equipped with copious amount of food and drink to last the whole weekend.
 Women and girls head to the fields to pick fresh wildflowers for their hand-made flower garlands, whilst the men scrub the potatoes in preparation for the traditional lunch of boiled eggs, herring and new potatoes, accompanied by ‘Nubbe’ (a traditional Swedish vodka) and age-old drinking songs.

 After lunch, it’s time for the main attraction: maypole dancing to songs such as Små grodorna (small frogs), followed by a large slice of strawberry cake (Gräddtårta med Jordgubbar) and garden games such as hammer throwing, egg-and-spoon races and the mighty tug-of-war.